Clicky Skip to Content

 While others consider it as originating from the Latin word quid itself, it meant the exchange of items in simple words.

 Another theory is that the word quid originated from QuidHampton, a village in England.
-This town had a Royal Mint Paper Mill where the printed money.
+This town had a Royal Mint Paper Mill where they printed money.
 And because of this, people made the fund famous by the name “Quid.”

 You could say that it’s a word people prefer to use instead of the pound, just like how people often refer to “dollar” as “bucks in America.”